Yurchenko vault family: Post-flight

 Post flight time is determined by the vertical velocity of the gymnast as they leave the block and the center of motion moves upward.
 The post flight is characterized by the variation that the gymnast performs.
 For instance, the Amanar post-flight consists of two and a half twisting flips.

 The landing

 The gymnast aims to land completely vertical and perpendicular to the ground to prevent unwanted steps which would result in a loss of points.
 The body is fully extended with the knees slightly flexed in order to absorb forces as ground contact is made and the arms extended straight forward.

 Variations

-Any vault with a roundoff-back handspring entry is classified as a "Yurchenko-style" vault in the Code of Points.
+Any vault with a round-off–back-handspring entry is classified as a "Yurchenko-style" vault in the Code of Points.
 Many variations of the original vault have been introduced by gymnasts in international competitions.
 Even as of 2019, gymnasts and coaches continue to develop more difficult versions of the Yurchenko.

 Back handspring entry (off the table):